canada-ca/cloud-guardrails-gcp/guardrails-validation/README.md

 docker build -t gc-guardrails:<tagname> .
 ```

-8. Run the Tests
+8. Run the Tests with the new container.

 ```
-# Run the newly built Container
 docker run -v $(pwd):/app gc-guardrails:<tagname>
 ```

 This will format the output from the inventory dump and run the tests.
 Results will be placed in the report.txt folder in the current directory.

-example output
+example output:

 ```
 ./cai-dir/access_policy_inventory.json